by Joe Thompson

 articles about the abandonment:

-One train (grip 46, trailer 54), restored for the 1939 fair, is on display at the Cable Car Museum in SF.
+One train (grip 46, trailer 54), restored for the Cavalcade of the Golden West at the 1939 Golden Gate International Exposition on Treasure Island, is on display at the Cable Car Museum in SF.
 Trailer 77 is preserved at the Orange Empire Railway Museum in Perris, CA. The trailer had once been displayed at Knott's Berry Farm.
 It was regauged at some point to 3'6".

 During the teens, the URR enclosed a grip car and tried running it with a one-man crew.
 It didn't work.

 The main character of Frank Norris's novel McTeague lived near the Sutter Street powerhouse.
 Many of his dental customers were Sutter Street employees.